 How do you get rid of them?

 If Starlings, House Sparrows and Pigeons have become a problem on your property or inside of your home, contact us.
-We can discourage them from taking over your property with several control methods.
+We can discourage them from taking over your property with several humane and chemical-free control methods.
 Preventative measures like removing food sources, cover containers, reduce available water by repairing leaking faucets and clearing gutters.
 Pruning of dense trees will discourage roosting sites.